garnajee/home-server/README.md

 *If you don't have a domain name, Jellyfin will not be able to display images (posters) in the Discord/Teams webhooks.*

+#### Global Webhook

+This method will allow you to send a webhook to any service/api you want in a very easy way.

+This consists of using your own API and create your request in Python (which is more flexible than the Jellyfin Webhook plugin) and send it to the API you want.

+To do this you will need to modify as your needs the [JellyHookAPI/jellyhookapi.py](JellyHookAPI/jellyhookapi.py) file.

+Then, add the [Handlebars template](webhooks/jellyfin/global-item.handlebars) in Jellyfin > Plugin > Webhook.

+And finally, build and run the docker image.

+All these steps are explained in the [README](JellyHookAPI/README.md) of the JellyHookAPI folder.

 ##### Discord Webhook

 To add a **Discord** webhook: